I’m constantly surprised that gooseberries aren’t free.

 - Adjust sugar to taste.
 You can always add more … but you cannae take away.
 Relish the fact that the raw, macerated slices, and stewed fruit puled from the pan early on, will be fairly sour; the granita is sweet; and the creamy fool balances everything out.

 - The amount this feeds is anyone’s guess – it’ll certainly suit six as a light dessert, with plenty of granita left over for another day.
 Probably some fool too.
 As far as I’m concerned, surplus gooseberry treats are a good thing.

-- On the fool, traditionally this is just whipped double cream and compote.
-I put yoghurt in too, as it lightens proceedings and lowers the guilt factor somewhat.
+- Traditionally a fool is simply the combination of whipped double cream and fruit compote.
+I put yoghurt in too, though, as it lightens proceedings and lowers the guilt factor somewhat.
 If you follow me in this deviation from a classic fool, please use thick, Greek yoghurt style stuff.